MouseLightPipeline/pipeline-api/README.md

 #### Seeding
 There are default seed data sets with sample projects and tasks for "development" and "production" environments.

-By default the coordinator database configuration assumes localhost.
-To migrate a remote database, pass the host as an argument to the script or set the `PIPELINE_DATABASE_HOST` environment variable directly.
+By default the coordinator database configuration assumes host:pipeline-api port:5432.
+To migrate any other configuration, pass the host and port as arguments to the script or set the `PIPELINE_DATABASE_HOST` and `PIPELINE_DATABASE_PORT` environment variables directly.

 The default seed is the production seed.
 To use the development seed, pass "development" as the second argument to the script, or set the `PIPELINE_SEED_ENV` environment variable directly.

 ### Example Installations

+**Container with Docker Compose**

 **Local Development**
 1. Start the pipeline database.
-The simplest method is via the server-prod repo and the `up.sh` script to start all background services and data volumes.
+The simplest method is via the server-prod repo and the `up.sh` script to start all background services and data volumes via Docker Compose.
 Alternatively, run a postgres server anywhere/way that contains a pipeline_production database.
+2. If using the Docker Compose configuration, stop the container service via `docker stop <container_id>`
-2. If this is the first launch, or if a new migration has been added, use the `migrate.sh` script.
+3. If this is the first launch, or if a new migration has been added, use the `migrate.sh` script as `./migrate.sh localhost 4432`.
-3. If this is the first launch, optionally seed the database to get up and running quickly using `seed.sh`
+4. If this is the first launch, optionally seed the database to get up and running quickly using `./seed.sh localhost 4432`
-4. Launch using `npm run dev`
+5. Launch using `npm run dev`